hemanth171/HPE-LP-Disaster-Prep/readme.txt

 - Module progress on screen 03-1C_Module BC_Step Progress simulates the rise, as you step through the pages.

+- Only BC Level 1 Step 1 will have "Skip" button to demonstrate the functionality.

+- Click on the home button 03-1A_Module BC_Step 1 moves you to the dashboard.

 - Dashboard progress for the Business Continuity Plan 1st and 2nd level simulates the rise, as you go through the modules.
 02-0_Dashboard.
 Other modules also could be changed dynamically, when will be implemented.

 - Tapping on the widget on Dashboard header will take user to the corresponding module flow (BC flow implemented).

-- Click on the home button 03-1A_Module BC_Step 1 moves you to the dashboard.

 - To go to the Profile screen - tap on user avatar in the dashboard screen